Wave-like amplification of near-threshold two-particle reactions: from muon-catalyzed fusion to $\Lambda\bar{\Lambda}$ production at $e^-e^+$ annihilation: Results and discussions

+Finally, it should be noted that the dipole form factor $F_D(E)$ for $\Lambda$-hyperon in the cited work \cite{Mil3} was fixed with a parameter $\Delta=1$ GeV close to the value $\Delta=0.84$ GeV for the proton dipole form factor.
+In our work, the parameter was fitted and fixed at the level of $\Delta=1.7$ GeV giving the best approximation of the experimental points on reaction (13) with our analytic formula (19).
+Such an increase in $\Delta$ for the heavier $\Lambda$-hyperon compared to the proton seems to us quite reasonable.
+Moreover, such an increase of $\Delta$ in the dipole form factor $F_D(E)$ of the $\Lambda$-hyperon gives a rough, but nevertheless more realistic estimate of the root-mean-square charge radius of the $\Lambda$-hyperon \cite{Halzen}

-It is known that in the case of a proton that is lighter than the $\Lambda$-hyperon (where $\Delta=0.84$ GeV), formula (22) yields a value $r_{rms}=0.81$ fm that is quite close to the experimental result $r_{rms}^{exp}=0.84$ fm.
-In this regard, the estimate $r_{rms}\simeq 0.4$ fm obtained by us for the $\Lambda$-hyperon seems to be a rather interesting result since extracting this value from the experimental data on reaction (13) is a non-trivial and relevant task [12].
+than the value $r_{rms}=0.81$ fm following from the $\Delta=0.84$ GeV corresponding to the proton dipole form factor.
+In this regard, even our rough estimate $r_{rms}\simeq 0.4$ fm for the $\Lambda$-hyperon is of interest since extracting this parameter from the experimental data on reaction (13) is a non-trivial and relevant task \cite{Bes2}.